Recession proof business: Tips to prepare and build a resilient company

 4. Adjusting to inflation (inflation proofing)

-As Koziel has explained, input costs like inventory and energy will stay high even after sales have started to slump.
-And while some businesses might have usually laid off workers to bring down costs, Cowling says that ripcord just doesn’t make sense this time around.
+Koziel says input costs like inventory and energy will stay high even after sales start to slow.
+Cowling adds that laying off workers may not make sense this time.

 "Employees have been so hard to find and the recession will be over in 12 months, maybe 18; so why would a business lay people off unless they really had no other option?"

-Small businesses are reluctant to pass on every extra cost to their customers and often concede margin as a result.
-Southall says that will catch them out unless they break some old management habits.
+Watch the right metrics.
+You may be reluctant to pass on every extra cost to your customers and often accept lower margins as a result.
+Southall says this can catch you out unless you change old management habits.

 "Owners often check sales or revenue when gauging where the business is at," says Southall.
 "In normal times, those numbers are a good proxy for profits.
 But it breaks down when costs and volumes are changing so much.
 You need to go directly to the profitability measures."

-Working out profits and margins requires more bookkeeping and math but it’s vital to keep the business viable.
-If you don’t already have an accountant or bookkeeper, now might be a good time to get one.
+Working out profits and margins takes more bookkeeping and math, but it's vital to keep your business viable.
+If you don't already have an accountant or bookkeeper, now is a good time to get one.
 Many will produce monthly reports tracking margins and profits for a flat fee.
-Find an accountant or bookkeeper.
+You can find an accountant or bookkeeper to help.

 5. Handling the squeeze on margins (inflation proofing)